-The Company's main risk categories are insurance, market, credit, operational, liquidity, strategic, and reputational risk.
+The Company's main risk categories are insurance, market, credit, operational, liquidity, IT security, strategic, and reputational risk.

 - Insurance Risk the risk of loss arising from inadequate pricing or from adverse change in the value of insurance liabilities due to adverse bio-metric results, adverse policyholder behaviour and adverse changes in policy guaranteed elements. - Interest Rate Risk the risk of loss arising from investment returns lower than assumed in pricing. - Market Risk the risk of loss or of adverse change in the financial situation resulting, directly or indirectly, from fluctuations in the level and in the volatility of market prices of financial instruments or in the Net Asset Value of the diversified multi-strategy investment. - Credit Risk The Company is exposed to credit risk, which is the risk that a counterparty will be unable to pay amounts in full when due.
-The carrying amount of the cash and cash equivalents, restricted cash and cash equivalents, fixed income securities, investments in unconsolidated affiliate entities, funds withheld, other receivables and rental deposits represent the Company's maximum exposure to credit risk.
+The carrying amount of the cash and cash equivalents, restricted cash and cash equivalents, fixed income securities, investments in unconsolidated affiliate entities, funds withheld, other receivables and rental deposits represent the Company's maximum exposure to credit risk. - Operational Risk the risk of loss arising from inadequate or failed internal processes, personnel or systems, or from external events. - Liquidity Risk Liquidity risk is the risk that not enough cash resources may be available to pay obligations when due or to post-collateral on existing reinsurance transactions.
+The Company's exposure to liquidity risk is based on the earliest time the Company could be contractually required to repay any outstanding amounts or post collateral. - IT security Risk of unauthorized access to the Company's systems and data, malware and viruses.

-- Operational Risk the risk of loss arising from inadequate or failed internal processes, personnel or systems, or from external events. - Liquidity Risk Liquidity risk is the risk that not enough cash resources may be available to pay obligations when due or to post-collateral on existing reinsurance transactions.
-The Company's exposure to liquidity risk is based on the earliest time the Company could be contractually required to repay any outstanding amounts or post collateral. - Strategic Risk the risk of loss arising from the adverse effect of management decisions on both business strategies and their execution, as well as from unexpected changes in environmental trends that damage the operating economics of the business. - Reputational Risk the risk that business practices, conduct of business and associations may damage stakeholder confidence. - Key Personnel Risk The Company depends on highly experienced individuals to successfully execute its strategy.
+- Strategic Risk the risk of loss arising from the adverse effect of management decisions on both business strategies and their execution, as well as from unexpected changes in environmental trends that damage the operating economics of the business. - Reputational Risk the risk that business practices, conduct of business and associations may damage stakeholder confidence. - Key Personnel Risk The Company depends on highly experienced individuals to successfully execute its strategy.

 The Company uses a combination of proprietary and vendor models to evaluate and quantify these risks, whenever possible.
-Market and credit risks materially increased during the period because additional equity capital raised in October 2016 was invested in securities that expose the company to additional market and credit risk.
+Insurance, market, credit and liquidity risks materially increased during the period because additional reinsurance transactions that significantly increased the size of both the assets and liabilities.
+The Company implemented several controls related to operational and IT security risks and set up an internal audit function.